smrg-uob/OUR-OMA/README.md

 image correlation (DIC) and digital volume correlation (DVC) measured displacement fields.
 OUR-OMA has been developed in python and runs inside Abaqus via its scripting interface.

-The DIC/DVC measured displacement fields are imported as a set of full field boundary conditions into a finite element model of the crack.
+DIC/DVC measured displacement fields are imported as a set of full field boundary conditions into a finite element model of the crack.
 The location of the crack tip and mouth in the displacement field must be known and specified in the code.
 A region around the crack, chosen by the user, is then re-meshed with higher order elements for improved accuracy.